thesourcerer8/VSDSquadron_FM/uart_tx/README.md

 Then use the command ```make terminal``` to run the picocom.
 It will start displaying the output 'D' in the terminal.
 To exit and stop, use ```Ctrl A+X```

+## How does it work?
+The UART protocol is implemented im the module uart_trx.v file.
+It works in one direction only, ie. it sends data without having a provison to receive the data back from the receiver.
+For UART to work, the Baud rate shoud be the same on both the transmitting anf receiving side.
+Here the Baud rate is 9600 Hz.